SensorsINI/ECCV_network_grafting_algorithm/README.md

     - `nmnist`: scripts that are related to N-MNIST classification.
     - `object_detection`: inference scripts related to thermal and event data experiments.
     - `prepare-data`: how to prepare data for N-MNIST, MVSEC and FLIR datasets.
     - `weights`: you should put the weights here.
-Small weight files are uploaded in this folder, larger weight files (>100MB) will be provided through a downloadable link.
+Small weight files are uploaded in this folder and a Google drive shared folder (see following).

 ## Run the script